Colchicine

-Colchicine is a medication used to treat gout and Behçet's disease.
-In gout, it is less preferred to NSAIDs or steroids.
-Other uses for colchicine include the management of pericarditis and familial Mediterranean fever.
+Colchicine is a medication used to prevent and treat gout, to treat familial Mediterranean fever and Behçet's disease, and to reduce the risk of myocardial infarction.
+The American College of Rheumatology recommends colchicine, nonsteroidal anti-inflammatory drugs (NSAIDs) or steroids in the treatment of gout.
+Other uses for colchicine include the management of pericarditis.

 Colchicine is taken by mouth.
+The injectable route of administration for colchicine can be toxic.
+In 2008, the US Food and Drug Administration removed all injectable colchicine from the US market.

 Colchicine has a narrow therapeutic index, so overdosing is a significant risk.
 Common side effects of colchicine include gastrointestinal upset, particularly at high doses.
-Severe side effects may include low blood cells and rhabdomyolysis, and the medication can be deadly in overdose.
+Severe side effects may include pancytopenia (low blood cell counts) and rhabdomyolysis (damage to skeletal muscle), and the medication can be deadly in overdose.
 Whether colchicine is safe for use during pregnancy is unclear, but its use during breastfeeding appears to be safe.
 Colchicine works by decreasing inflammation via multiple mechanisms.